 To ladder into the Master of Education in Distance Education Program, BOLT students must:

-Upon acceptance by the Program Director into the Masters Program, a $200 admission fee is required.
+Upon acceptance by the Program Director into the Masters Program, an admission fee is required.

 Completion of the modules may influence salary qualifications.
 Students may apply to receive their AU transcript (without fee).